-Asked by KatieFranks more than 1 year ago
+Asked by KatieFranks 4 years ago

 Would like to know more about cost as it seems to vary, recommendations regarding which product is best, reputable practitioners, how long it lasts and possible side effects ie: what can go wrong??
 Thank you to anyone who looks and responds!!!